 My sister and I, grew up in an intensely creative & loving household but also within steadily increasing tensions - due to the strong but conflicting personalities of my parents.

 I went on to study away from home, in Montreal, Paris and London.
-By the age of twenty-four, I owned a small property enterprise, involving heritage management, renovation and re-design of traditional homes, on the Greek islands.
+By the age of twenty-four, I owned a small property enterprise, involving the renovation and re-design of traditional heritage houses, on the Greek islands.

 All this reflected an independent spirit.
 But, it also reflected my deeper need to escape the developing "Clash of the Titans" of my parents.
 Creativity and entrepreneurship had become my path away from the disharmonies of the family hearth and its traumas, and into a self-imposed exile.